 For over two decades, Population Data BC (PopData) has been providing academic researchers with access to a comprehensive collection of population health data, including health services, education, workplace and environmental data.
 These data sets, many from 1985 forward, include longitudinal, person-specific, de-identified data on BC's 5 million residents.

-Over the years we have expanded the number and range of data sets available to Researchers and recently collaborated with the Ministry of Health to support the development and delivery of the Health Data Platform (HDP).
+Over the years we have expanded the number and range of data sets available to Researchers and recently formed partnerships with the BC Government to support the development and delivery of the Data Innovation Program and the Health Data Platform (HDP).